-Once a company has filed for Chapter 11, it is allowed to keep operating under the PROTECTION (supervision) of the bankruptcy court and the trustee.
+After a company files for Chapter 11, it is allowed to keep operating under the PROTECTION (supervision) of the bankruptcy court and the trustee.
 Then, once the reorganization plan is approved and implemented, the company changes from being bankrupt back into a regular, non-bankrupt business.
 Now, however, the company is free from the onerous obligations that caused the bankruptcy in the first place.
 When this happens, we say that the company EMERGES from bankruptcy.
 The time it takes for a company to emerge from bankruptcy depends on the size and complexity of the bankruptcy.
 Typically it will be from a few months to several years.

 As you can imagine, being able to shed such obligations can make a huge difference to the financial well-being of a company suffering under the burden of insolvency.
 This is usually good for the company and the executives who manage the company.

 At the same time, however, Chapter 11 restructuring can create serious financial problems for creditors.
-For example, suppliers will not be paid for goods they have already shipped.
+For example, suppliers may not be paid for goods they have already shipped.
 In many cases, the people who suffer the most are the employees and retired employees, who often lose all or part of their pensions and their health care benefits.